itamaro/home-control-RPC/HomeControlRPC/AC/README.md

 --------------------------------------------

-The main objective of this module is to supply the `MicAnalyzer` class as an API for the A/C RPC app to receive beep-detection functionality.
+The main objective of this module is to supply the `MicAnalyzer` class as an API for the A/C RPC app for beep-detection functionality.

 Design considerations, examples, and some implementation details may be found in [my blog post](http://itamaro.com/2013/09/24/ac-control-project-using-beeps-for-feedback).